 Django Unchained (2012) Director: Quentin Tarantino

 The film is brilliant, to be sure, but far too extreme in its highly stylized and inaccurate portrayal of the antebellum south.
-Tarantino is like a kid in a candy store -self-indulgent, drawn to flashy explosions, and chooses a to embrace a selective memory for much of his film-making.
+Tarantino is like a kid in a candy store -self-indulgent, drawn to flashy explosions, and he chooses to embrace selective memory for much of his film-making.
 He claims movies like Django help America deal with its uncomfortable past, but this reviewer is skeptical that Tarantino comes anything close to a “healer” of old wounds.